milepore/cs578-fall25-project4/README.md

 ## Potential Improvements

+### Separation of Decision Server from Voter Registration and Key Generation

+Right now the central server not only gets the voter registrations, but also ships the partial keys to each voter.
+This means that the central server COULD store that key and use it later.
+However our implementation doesn't ever get the full key in the server.

+Ideally we would create a registry that registers all the voters (and their public keys) and distributes the shared key to them.
+The decision server would collect the votes, but never have access to the key.

+In this case we can just say that the decision server discards the private key, but in production, we might want to separate the concerns.

+### Secret Sharing Protocol Improvements

 We used Shamir's secret sharing algorithm.
 We could have instead used a verifiable secret sharing algorithm like Feldman's or Pedersen's scheme to distribute the keys and then allow a party to validate their share to ensure that its correct.

+### Vote Registry Signature
 Another potential improvement might be to have the entire cryptographic vote registry be signed as each new vote is added - and then sent to the voter.

 This would ensure that prior votes could not be dropped without invalidating the signatures in the register as we go through the algorithm.